christianblais/searchify/README.md

 ### Search stategies

 By default, Searchify does a case insensitive search on `name`, `title` and `abbreviation` fields of your models, if they exist.
 To override the default search strategy, just define a class method named `search_strategy` in your model.
-It should accepts two arguments and returns an array of hash.
+It should accepts two arguments and returns an array of hashes.

     class User < ActiveRecord::Base
         def self.search_strategy(term, scopes)